 As the summer season approaches, the number of passengers traveling to Italy tends to increase, in particular to islands such as Sicily and Sardinia.
 Sicily is the Italian region with the highest number of airports, followed by Lombardy and Apulia, both with four airports.

-In terms of air cargo, there is a positive trend in the amount of air freight handled in Italian airports, which grew from approximately one million tons in 2016 to 1.1 million tons in 2017.
+In terms of air cargo, there is a positive trend in the amount of air freight handled in Italian airports, which grew from approximately 865,840 tons in 2010 to just over one million tons in 2018.
 The airport of Milano Malpensa is leading national and international traffic of freight and mail in Italy, followed by the airports of Rome Fiumicino and Venezia Tessera.